phansch/PiDefender/README.md

  * A new enemy: The strategic bomber.
    * Circles the planet, drops bombs that deal massive damage
  * Player can get killed by his own fire.
+ * Add a game ending:
+    * Once the circle is destroyed, Spawn dozens of enemies which then detroy the planet

 Stuff